Where did you buy your costumes?“

 There are many other detachments in the Legion, so I’m sure you’ll find the help you need for any costume you’d like.

 Non-Legion communities could also be helpful.
-If you want a costume of a rebel scum, Jedi poodoo or other Star Wars costumes not in the Legion, you could always go to the wrong side and visit the Rebel Legion.
+If you want a costume of a rebel scum, Jedi poodoo or other Star Wars costumes not in the Legion, you could always go to the wrong side of the Force and visit the Rebel Legion.